 When you think of the words “Professional Model”, you instantly picture a tall, skinny (read: size 0) woman in your head, covered head to toe in glamour.
-While most of us tend to believe that you need to be a bag of bones in order to be a professional model, this is a myth which should be debunked as soon as possible.
+While most of us tend to believe that you need to be a bag of bones to be a professional model, this is a myth which should be debunked as soon as possible.

 Myth 3- You have to be young to be a model:

-Another myth you will find yourself coming across is- if you have reached the age of 19, you are basically useless to the modelling agencies.
+Another myth you will find yourself coming across is- if you have reached the age of 19, you are useless to the modeling agencies.
 The fashion industry is always looking for younger models, around the age of 14-19, and once they are older than that, it’s time to bring in the new models!

 This is a completely false thing to say.
 Just as the world is now demanding to see models of all sizes, they are also looking for models who will appeal to all demographics.
 There is adequate demand for older models in fashion industries such as healthcare, pharmaceuticals, and even high fashion.
-So even if you have hit the age of 25 and are looking to step into the modelling world but were swayed away, you can always give it another chance!
+So even if you have hit the age of 25 and is looking to step into the modeling world but were swayed away, you can always give it another chance!

 Myth 4- You can barely eat proper food: